bernietrinh/sunny-heating-and-cooling/README.md

 # sunny-heating-and-cooling
-Simply marketing website for Sunny Heating and Cooling
+Simply universal React website for Sunny Heating and Cooling using Next.js